yasumu-org/yasumu/CONTRIBUTING.md

 4. **Open a Pull Request**
    Go to the Yasumu repository on GitHub and open a new pull request.
 Provide a detailed description of your changes, the problem you're solving, and any additional context that may be helpful.

    Once the PR is submitted, it will be reviewed by the maintainers.
 If any changes are requested, please address them in a timely manner to help get your contribution merged quickly.
+You will be prompted to accept our Contributor License Agreement (CLA) before your PR can be merged.

 ## Additional Resources